|

 - Don't use expired formula.

-- Remember to check the container for the expiration date.
+- Don't forget to check the container for the expiration date.